felipepiovezan/felipepiovezan.github.io/docs/photography/japan_202507/README.md

 heat.
 Note, again, how empty the place is.

 ![](kourakuen1.heic){style="display:block; margin: auto;"}

 ![](kourakuen2.heic){style="display:block; margin: auto;"}

 ![](kourakuen3.heic){style="display:block; margin: auto;"}

-Overlooking the garden, sits Okayama castle, the other major attraction of the city.
+Overlooking the garden is Okayama castle, the other major attraction of the city.

 ![](okayama_castle1.heic){style="display:block; margin: auto;"}

 It has a park around it, a museum inside (mostly in Japanese), though I must admit it was not very memorable, given how I can't recall much at the time of writing, six months after the trip.
-As high school humor is something I haven't fully abandoned, this sign stuck with me:
+One thing I do remember, because high school humor is something I haven't fully abandoned, is this sign:

 ![](bukkake_udon.heic){style="display:block; margin: auto;"}

-> Bukkake Udon.
+> _Bukkake Udon.
 > It is cold udon with Okayama special product.
 Japanese radish and pickled
 > plum, perilla.
-It is recommended for the prevention of heat stroke.
+It is recommended for the prevention of heat stroke._

 Alas, it was sold out.